autoplot/documentation/javadoc/org/autoplot/xmlfile/XmlfileDataSource.md

+# org.autoplot.xmlfile.XmlfileDataSource

-# org.autoplot.xmlfile.XmlfileDataSourceReads the XML and delegates to SPASE, HELM, or VOTABLE, and soon more.
+Reads the XML and delegates to SPASE, HELM, or VOTABLE, and soon more.

-XmlfileDataSource( java.net.URI uri )
+# XmlfileDataSource( java.net.URI uri )

 ***